Badgerati/Icarus/README.md

 Finding Objects
 ---------------
-There are 4 ways of finding objects with Icarus:
+There are 6 ways of finding objects with Icarus:

  * `Find(<ID>)`
  * `FindMany(<ID_ARRAY>)`
+ * `Find(<JSON_PATH>)`
  * `FindMany(<JSON_PATH>)`
+ * `Find(<FIELD_NAME>, <VALUE>, <EQUALITY_FILTER>)`
  * `FindMany(<FIELD_NAME>, <VALUE>, <EQUALITY_FILTER>)`

 The first two are just finding objects by their unique ID.
-The latter two are more advanced, one is for finding objects by manually specifying a JSONPath; and the last is pass one of the object's field names, it's expected value and the type of equality to filter (to the field equals the value, less than, greater than, etc).
+The latter ones are more advanced, two are for finding objects by manually specifying a JSONPath; and the last two is pass one of the object's field names, it's expected value and the type of equality to filter (to the field equals the value, less than, greater than, etc).

 To find a single object by it's ID you can do: